How to raise first-home prices: Supercharge demand, and pretend you didn’t

 I was reading some arguments by Bettina Arndt recently about women dominating the legal profession, especially in the Family Law sphere, so I thought I would the check the facts.
 This is my modus operandi.
 Read polar views on an issue (I also consult OurWatch and White Ribbon on issues like this) but then check the facts to see who deceive and lie (which these days go under the Orwellian names of “mis” and “dis” information).

-If scientific fraud represents five per cent of scientific papers, we might well expect to have a great deal of philosophic fraud as well.
+If scientific fraud represents five per cent of scientific papers, surely we should expect at least as much philosophic fraud.
 But how can we detect philosophy’s fraudsters?
-Here’s a first attempt.
+Here’s a first attempt at some rules of thumb.

 As the US presidential election count continues, it becomes increasingly likely that Donald Trump will win.
 It appears that the majority of Americans believe that Trump is more trustworthy than Kamala Harris on economic issues, and they say that the economy is their principal concern.